24 Brand New DeFi Statistics (2022)

 Wrapped Bitcoin is the world’s most valuable cryptocurrency (CoinMarketCap)

-In total, four of the top eight cryptocurrencies by valuation are Bitcoin variants.
+Both of the top two cryptocurrencies by valuation are Bitcoin variants.

-The most popular cryptocurrency by 24-hour trade value is worth over $60 billion (CoinMarketCap)
+The most popular cryptocurrency by 24-hour trade value is worth nearly $60 billion (CoinMarketCap)

 The overall cryptocurrency market cap peaked at approximately $2.9 quadrillion (CoinMarketCap)